anderson-github-classroom/csc-448-project/students/skurdogh/home.md

 ### 2) [FOLDING@HOME](https://foldingathome.org/)
 #### **Overview**
-The project's goal is to simulate protein dynamics, like protein folding and movement, in order to understand the diseases that result from protein misfolding.
+The **project's goal** is to simulate protein dynamics, like protein folding and movement, in order to understand the diseases that result from protein misfolding.
+This is achieved by using computer simulations.

 This project is powered by distributed computing, which is when multiple computers are used to run components of a software in order to improve performance.
 It needs to run calculations on millions of computers at a time.